chipsalliance/tac/README.md

 * There are two approvals by TSC members
 * The PR has been open for at least 72 hours

-Pull requests that change governance of the TSC (excluding the charter) must be open for at least 14 days, unless consensus is reached in a meeting with quorum of voting members.
+Pull requests that change governance of the TSC (excluding the charter) must be open for at least 14 days, unless consensus is reached in a meeting with quorum of voting members, or an email vote has been passed in favor of the PR, as signified by the [vote-passed](https://github.com/chipsalliance/tsc/labels/vote-passed) label (see [Voting procedures](#voting-procedures) above).

 Pull requests that change the charter of the TSC must meet any requirements in the [charter](https://technical-charter.chipsalliance.org).